scottpeterman/velociterm/README.md

 - **React:** Modern user interface framework
 - **FastAPI:** High-performance Python web framework
 - **Paramiko:** Pure Python SSH implementation
+- **PyJWT:** JSON Web Token implementation

 ---

+> **⚠️ ALPHA SOFTWARE REMINDER**
+>
+> VelociTerm NB is currently in alpha development.
+While fully functional and significantly more secure than initial versions, it is not ready for production deployment.
+Use only in testing, development, and evaluation environments.

-*VelociTerm NB - Streamlining network device management for infrastructure professionals*
+*VelociTerm NB - Alpha Release for Testing and Evaluation*

 **Repository:** https://github.com/scottpeterman/velociterm/tree/dev
+**Status:** Alpha - Functional for testing, enhanced security, not production-ready
-**Demo Ready:** Clone, install, and run in under 5 minutes
+**Setup Time:** Clone, install, and run in under 5 minutes